COVID-19 Updates: Taking steps to return to normal.

 If a party requests that a hearing be adjourned because they are unable to attend and the opposing party does not consent to the adjournment the hearing will commence at the scheduled time.
 The person who is unable to attend should send someone on their behalf or appear via teleconference to request an adjournment.
 At the discretion of the Tenancy Dispute Officer a party may make a request for an adjournment in writing for consideration.
 The Tenancy Dispute Officer will then consider the request to adjourn the matter to a later date.
 If an adjournment is granted, the Tenancy Dispute Officer will set a new date and time for the hearing to commence.

 The Tenancy Dispute Officer may also adjourn the hearing to meet a requirement of fairness.
-For example, if the Application Package was not served properly, the Tenancy Dispute may adjourn the hearing.
+For example, if the Application Package was not served properly, the Tenancy Dispute Officer may adjourn the hearing.
 For more information on the adjournment process, please refer to the RTDRS Rules of Practice and Procedure.

-Calling in to a hearing
+Connecting to a telephone hearing

 The Tenancy Dispute Officer will tell you what to do if you are disconnected, which is usually to hang up and they will call you back.